 - The need to avoid the inclusion of requirements within notes

-- There were questions about the alignment with ISO14001 and deviation from Annex SL
+- Questions were raised about the alignment with ISO 14001 and deviation from Annex SL

 What options were considered?